WickM/kuzuR/memory-bank/activeContext.md

 ## Current Work Focus

-The primary focus of this session was to review and update the memory bank files to ensure they accurately reflect the project's current state, including function documentation, test status, and outstanding tasks.
+The current focus is a full review and synchronization of the memory bank.
+The goal is to ensure all documents are consistent, accurate, and reflect the latest project state, particularly regarding the resolution of the `OverflowError`.

 ## Recent Changes

-**1. Memory Bank Review and Update:**
+**1. Memory Bank Synchronization:**
--   Read all memory bank files (`projectbrief.md`, `productContext.md`, `activeContext.md`, `systemPatterns.md`, `techContext.md`, `progress.md`, `kuzu_python_api.md`).
+-   Read all memory bank files to get a comprehensive overview.
--   Analyzed the content of each file to ensure consistency and accuracy.
--   Updated `activeContext.md` to reflect the current status of tasks and TODOs based on the `progress.md` file and the user's request.
-Specifically, the test status for import functions has been clarified.
+-   Identified and corrected inconsistencies related to the now-resolved `OverflowError`.
+-   Updated `techContext.md` to accurately describe the root cause of the error (a `reticulate` object round-trip issue, not a toolchain incompatibility).
+-   Updated this file (`activeContext.md`) to remove obsolete plans for investigating the `OverflowError`.

 ## Next Steps